 SVC programs further the Federal Government’s goals to provide timely, efficient, and accurate disbursement and collection services in a secure and convenient way.

-To further the goals of the EFT legislation included in the Debt Collection Improvement Act of 1996, Federal agencies should use SVCs or some other electronic payment mechanism, whenever feasible, to replace or minimize the transfer and disbursement of funds using cash, paper checks, third-party drafts, imprest funds, or other non-electronic payment mechanisms.
+To further the goals of the EFT legislation included in the Debt Collection Improvement Act of 1996, federal entities should use SVCs or some other electronic payment mechanism, whenever feasible, to replace or minimize the transfer and disbursement of funds using cash, paper checks, third-party drafts, imprest funds, or other non-electronic payment mechanisms.
 SVC programs are especially appropriate when alternative electronic mechanisms are not available.
-They reduce the use of cash and checks in contingency areas of operation where access to online commercial payment and collection systems is limited or nonexistent, or can provide an advance of pay to support military training.
-SVC programs improve an Agency’s financial controls and cash management capabilities, streamline administrative processes, and provide SVC holders with convenient access to their funds.
+They reduce the use of cash and checks in contingency areas of operation where access to on-line commercial payment and collection systems is limited or nonexistent, or can provide an advance of pay to support military training.
+SVC programs improve a federal entity’s financial controls and cash management capabilities, streamline administrative processes, and provide SVC holders with convenient access to their funds.
 SVCs may be used to:

-An Agency should contact Treasury (see Contacts below) to discuss whether or not its funds transfer and other financial transaction processes could be improved by using SVCs.
-If so, Treasury and the Agency can determine the type of SVC program that would best meet the Agency’s needs and the needs of the Agency’s constituents.
+A federal entity should contact Treasury (see Contacts below) to discuss whether or not its funds transfer and other financial transaction processes could be improved by using SVCs.
+If so, Treasury and the federal entity can determine the type of SVC program that would best meet the federal entity’s needs and the needs of the federal entity’s constituents.

-Section 9030—Procedures for Agency Implementation of an SVC Program
+Section 9030—Procedures for Federal Entity Implementation of an SVC Program

-Each Agency determines, in consultation with Treasury (see Contacts below), the funds transfer and/or other financial transaction processes for which an SVC program would be appropriate and the type of SVC that would best meet the Agency’s needs and the needs of the Agency’s constituents.
-To implement an SVC program for any of its funds transfer or financial transaction processes, an Agency must:
+Each federal entity determines, in consultation with Treasury (see Contacts below), the funds transfer and/or other financial transaction processes for which an SVC program would be appropriate and the type of SVC that would best meet the federal entity’s needs and the needs of the federal entity’s constituents.
+To implement an SVC program for any of its funds transfer or financial transaction processes, a federal entity must: